austinsonger/Incident-Playbook/Incident-Response-Playbooks/T1486-Ransomware.md

 ### Recover

-`TODO: Customize recovery steps for ransomware.`

-`TODO: Specify tools and procedures for each step, below.`

 > **We do not recommend paying the ransom:** it does not guarantee a solution to the problem.
 It can go wrong (_e.g._, bugs could make data unrecoverable even with the key).
 Also, paying proves ransomware works and could increase attacks against you or other groups.[<sup>[2, paraphrased]</sup>](#ransomware-playbook-ref-2)